One week since Nancy Guthrie was last seen, here's what we know

 On Friday evening, the Pima County Sheriff's Department said in a statement on social media that they were aware of "a new message" and were "actively inspecting" the information provided to verify its authenticity.

-At least one ransom demand officials have determined to be fraudulent and a person has been arrested in connection with the message.
+Officials determined that at least one ransom demand is fraudulent and have arrested a person in connection with the message.

 Has the family spoken out?